GuangyaoSHI/guangyaoshi.github.io/_pages/about.md

 Recent news
 ======
+* 2026/09: I will serve as associate editor for ICRA 2027.
 * 2026/06: We have four papers accepted to IROS 2026!
 * 2026/05: Our workshop proposal on Tightly Coupled Physical Interaction and Collaboration in Multi-Robot Systems is accepted to IROS 2026.
 * 2026/02: We have one paper accepted to [CVPR](https://arxiv.org/abs/2511.15700).